DFIRnotes/dfirnotes.github.io/_posts/2020-08-04-MAR-sanity-check.md

 ![image: MyStart decompiler focus](http://dfirfiles.net/samples/5.20.00PM.png)

 ## Yara, with VS Code
 I yanked the Yara code out of the MAR PDF and dropped into one of my favourite editors Visual Studio Code to use the Yara support it has via plugin.
-I expected to have to tweak the formatting of the PDF-copied rule (imagine if you will that this happens at lot) and was happy that I didn't need to.
+I expected to have to tweak the formatting of the PDF-copied rule (imagine if you will that this happens at $work often) and was happy that I didn't need to.
 Still, the syntax highlighting and checking is most welcome!

 ![image yara VS code](http://dfirfiles.net/samples/5.17.56PM.png)

-Thanks to @infosec-intern for the VS Yara support: https://github.com/infosec-intern/vscode-yara.
+Thanks to @infosec-intern for the VSCode Yara support: https://github.com/infosec-intern/vscode-yara.
 I owe you $beer!

 ### Yara rule sanity check
 Here, REMnux 7 (newly released) shows that the Yara rule provided in the MAR detects the payload samples.
 The MAR itself is a map that would help a dedicated analyst recreate the rules with the samples, but anyone can use them to detect these samples and likely the whole family of tools which is a great share.